U.S.-led air strikes intensify as Syria conflict destabilizes Turkey

 "For the first time in nearly two years, an air operation was carried out against our forces by the occupying Turkish Republic army," the PKK said.
 "These attacks against two guerrilla bases at Daglica violated the ceasefire," the PKK said, referring to an area near the border with Iraq.

-Obama, who ordered the bombing campaign that started in August against Islamic State fighters, told the meeting of military leaders from 22 countries to expect a "long-term effort" in the battle against Islamic State militants.
+Obama, who ordered the bombing campaign that started in August against Islamic State fighters, told the meeting of military leaders to expect a "long-term effort" in the battle against Islamic State militants.

 "There will be days of progress and there are going to be some periods" of setbacks, he said.